astropy/pyvo/docs/registry/index.rst

 In the obscore case, an all-VO query would look like this:

 ..
-This one times out, consider to refactor for a smaller query.
-   Once done change skip to remote-data
+Again, that's too expensive for CI/testing
 .. doctest-skip::

   >>> for svc_rec in registry.search(datamodel="obscore"):